 c_openat :: CInt -> CString -> CInt -> IO CInt

-Now Haskell code can call c_openat
+Now Haskell code can call c_openat to open a file.

 The above code is, however, a bit too low-level for most practical purposes: